-Axel Krieger PhD ’08, an assistant professor in mechanical engineering with a secondary appointment in computer science, focuses on both the fundamental and translational development of novel tools, imaging, and robot control techniques for medical robotics.
+Axel Krieger, Engr ’08 (PhD), an associate professor in mechanical engineering with a secondary appointment in computer science, focuses on both the fundamental and translational development of novel tools, imaging, and robot control techniques for medical robotics.
 Specifically, he investigates methodologies that increase smartness and autonomy and improve image guidance of medical robots to perform previously impossible tasks, improve efficiency, and ultimately enhance patient outcomes.

 As director of the Intelligent Medical Robotic Systems and Equipment (IMERSE) Lab, Krieger leads a team of students, scientists, and engineers in the research and development of robotic tools and laparoscopic devices.
 The team made international news in early 2022 when its Smart Tissue Autonomous Robot (STAR) surgical robot performed laparoscopic surgery on the soft tissue of a pig without the guiding hand of a human—a significant step toward fully automated surgery on humans.